ShareCMP: Polarization-Aware RGB-P Semantic Segmentation: Experiments

-\textbf{MCubeS dataset}~\cite{mcubes} is an RGB-P-NIR multimodal dataset for material segmentation on different street scenes, which has 20 classes.
+It is an RGB-P-NIR multimodal dataset for material segmentation on different street scenes, which has 20 classes.
 It has 302/96/102 image pairs for training/validation/test at the size of \(1224\times 1024\).
 Each image pair includes RGB, AoLP, DoLP, and Near-Infrared (NIR) images.
 The input image is resized to \(612\times 512\).